 The soprano singer Dora Pavlíková was born in Prague.
-She received a first musical education in the renowned children´s choir „Bambini di Praga“.
-After vocal studies at the Jan Deyl Conservatoire in Prague, she finished her studies at the Conservatoire of Pardubice (class of Prof. Simuková) in 2004.
-She finnished her studies 2012 on the Nuremberg School of Music in the class of Dr. Jan Hammar.
-In addition to that, she participated in master classes with Brigitte Fassbaender, Margaret Baker-Genovesi, Edith Wiens, Rudolf Jansen, Andrej Kucharsky and Rudolf Piernay.
+She received her first musical education in the renowned children’s choir Bambini di Praga.
+After vocal studies at the Jan Deyl Conservatory in Prague, she finished her studies at the Conservatory of Pardubice (class of Prof. Šimůnková-Štěpánová).
+She graduated from the Nuremberg School of Music (class of Dr. Jan Hammar) in 2011.
+In addition to that, she participated in master classes with Brigitte Fassbaender, Margaret Baker-Genovesi, Elisabeth Scholl, Edith Wiens, Rudolf Jansen, Andrej Kucharsky, Joel Frederikssen, and Rudolf Piernay.

 In the Czech Republic, Dora Pavlíková appeared, among other roles, as Dvořák’s Rusalka and as Lidunka in Blodek’s In the Well, as well as in numerous concerts and radio recordings.
 Her other parts included Lauretta (Puccini’s Gianni Schicchi) and Alice Ford (Verdi’s Falstaff).
 After taking up her studies in Germany, she sang Countess Almaviva (Mozart’s Le nozze di Figaro) and Flaminia (Haydn’s Il mondo della luna) in the production of the conservatory.
 At the Munich Chamber Opera she sang the part of Elisetta (Cimarosa’s Il matrimonio segreto), Fulvia (Rossini’s La pietra del paragone), Ninetta (Mozart’s La finta semplice) and Marchesa Lucinda (Piccini’s La Cecchina).